-If you enjoy online gaming, surfing the web or streaming All West.tv, you know having the right internet speed matters. ...
+When it comes to online gaming, surfing the web and streaming All West.tv, you need to have the right internet speed. ...

-Depending on where you live, there is different infrastructure in place to get the internet into your home.
+Depending on where you live, there’s different infrastructure in place to get the internet into your home.
 The most common types are DSL, Coax and Fiber.
 Each of these creates a pipeline for your internet to move through.
-The more advanced the infrastructure the more opportunity you have to reach faster speeds.
+The more advanced the infrastructure, the greater your chances of reaching faster speeds.

 Having a fast internet connection depends on what you use the internet for at home, how many devices are using the internet at the same time, and how many Mbps you have from your service provider.
 The Federal Communications Commission (FCC) recommends minimum internet speeds of 12-25 Mbps for families with multiple internet users or frequent online streaming.